 It can be a jarring feeling when you first wake up on a winter morning and place your bare feet down on a floor that is icy cold.
 The problem is that some materials retain heat better, while others lose it quickly.
 At the same time, there are certain products that can actually insulate an environment, making the entire area feel more warm and cozy.
 There are also a few tricks that can be used to improve the comfort of already existing surface coverings.

+Vinyl: This is a resilient tile and or sheet material that is resistant to stains, water penetration, and discoloration, with very little maintenance required.
 It does not inherently possess any features of warmth or cold because it is so thin.
-However, it can be paired with padded underlayment consisting of materials such as cork, or foam, in order to combine its durable functionality with their inherently insulating features.
-While this can be versatile in spaces such as bathrooms and kitchens, the cost of underlayment can also as much as double the material price for the floor.
+However, it can be paired with padded underlayment consisting of materials such as cork or foam to combine its durable functionality with their inherent insulating properties.
+So-called luxury vinyl flooring planks (LVF) will be somewhat warmer underfoot, thanks to its construction.
+While vinyl can be a good choice in spaces such as bathrooms and kitchens, the cost of the underlayment needed to make the floor warmer can also greatly increase the price of the materials.

 Laminate: Like vinyl, laminates are a neutral material when it comes to transmitting heat.
 A layer of dense foam padding under the laminate can help warm up the floor somewhat.
 In slab situations, raising up the subfloor off the concrete with a layer of plywood over sleeper strips before installing the surface flooring can also make it warmer to the feet.

 Ceramic tile and natural stone: Inherently, these are some of the coldest flooring options available, since both ceramic tile and stone are very good at transmitting heat.
 While this quality causes them to get chilly in the winter, it also has an important benefit.
 When paired with radiant below-surface heating systems, these surfaces can become toasty warm, and may actually be a delightful feature throughout the cold season.